-Florida Hospital is recognized as the #1 hospital in metro Orlando by U.S. News & World Report.
+Florida Hospital is recognized by U.S. News & World Report as one of America's best hospitals.
 At our Arrhythmia and Ablation Center, we pride ourselves on offering patients access to some of the finest physicians in field, who along with our talented and dedicated support staff can treat all manner of atrial fibrillation and heart arrhythmia issues, from the most common to the most complex.
 In fact, our center frequently receives referrals from cardiac physicians all over the region whose patients have complex heart conditions that they are unable to treat.

 The Arrhythmia and Ablation Center is actively involved in clinical trials and ongoing research into new treatments for atrial fibrillation and arrhythmias.
 The physicians at the center regularly publish articles in peer-reviewed journals about new discoveries in these areas.